fiinix/fiinix.github.io/_posts/2010/08/2010-08-22-unstabbable-feet.md

 date: 2010-08-22T17:24:00+00:00
 author: Carlos
 layout: post
-tags: ["Original Song", "Song Writing"]
+tags: [Song writing, Music]
-category: personal
+category: Creative
 excerpt: "In which I write a song without a deep hidden meaning."
 ---
 No metaphors, no deep hidden meanings of cynicism and/or self-pity.